Williams Hall

 Our Research Projects:

 This study is a continuation of the Neurobehavioral Determinants of Adolescent Risk Decision Making and Health Risk Behaviors in collaboration with Dr. Brooks Casas's lab and is funded by the National Institute on Drug Abuse (NIDA).
-The purpose of the study is to examine dynamic interactions between developmental trajectories of neural mechanisms that predict health risk behaviors in young adulthood and contextual influences on these mechanisms. -- Data collection currently ongoing; data analysis and scientific reports actively ongoing
+The purpose of the study is to examine dynamic interactions between developmental trajectories of neural mechanisms that predict health risk behaviors in young adulthood (18-23 years) and contextual influences on these mechanisms. --> Data data analysis and scientific reports actively ongoing

 Recent research in developmental neuroscience suggests that risk-taking in adolescence may be derived from differing developmental trajectories of two distinct neural systems that regulate risky decisions: (i) early maturation of a reward system that biases decisions toward high-reward options, combined with (ii) late maturation of a cognitive control system that biases decisions away from options with potential negative consequences.
 Yet, we know very little about how reward and control neural systems develop and jointly contribute to differential vulnerability to poor decision-making that leads to adverse health outcomes.
-In collaboration with Dr. Brooks Casas's lab and funded by the National Institute on Drug Abuse (NIDA), we are conducting a longitudinal study to examine how individual differences in developmental trajectories of reward/risk sensitivity and cognitive control are related to the development of adolescent health risk behaviors. -- Data analysis and scientific reports actively ongoing
+In collaboration with Dr. Brooks Casas's lab and funded by the National Institute on Drug Abuse (NIDA), we initiated a longitudinal study to examine how individual differences in developmental trajectories of reward/risk sensitivity and cognitive control are related to the development of health risk behaviors during adolescence (13-17 years). --> Data analysis and scientific reports actively ongoing

 Select Publications and Presentations